opensearch-project/OpenSearch/formal-models/remote-store-fence/README.md

    `F.owner ≠ ⊥ ∧ hasRead(F.owner) ⇒ acked ⊆ restore(F.owner) ∪ ackedBy(F.owner)`

    Put another way: nothing a superseded writer acknowledged lands after the restore point its successor serves from.
+The models set `restore(w) = acked` exactly, while the implementation's restore point — the latest translog metadata — can be a strict *superset*: a fenced writer's orphan metadata file names operations that were never acknowledged.
+The invariant is a `⊆`, so surfacing a never-acknowledged operation is always permitted; that direction is load-bearing.

 3. **Ack attribution.** `⋃_w ackedBy(w) = acked`, and the `ackedBy(w)` are
    pairwise disjoint — every ack belongs to exactly one writer.